 Most try to rank articles or blog posts so they can gain exposure, increase their credibility and generate more sales.
 Sadly, few marketers and business owners find success when trying to earn a spot on the No. 1 page of Google’s search results.
 If you don’t want to suffer the same fate, you have to find out the reasons why learning the process is so difficult and challenging.

-Over at Geek Powered Studios, they posted an excellent article about the difficulties of optimization.
-As I’ve said before, it’s not just a “set it and forget it” endeavor!
+Over at Geek Powered Studios, they posted an excellent article about the difficulties of optimisation.
+As I’ve said before, it’s not just a “set it and forget it” endeavour!

 SEO Takes Time and Commitment

 In our culture, people don’t like to wait for results.
 They want them right away, but SEO cannot be achieved overnight.
 You might have to invest years of your life to become proficient in the art of ranking content on Google’s search results page.

 Even when it’s done properly, marketers are not likely to enjoy the benefits of SEO for weeks or months.
 Many who are new to the field quickly give up if they don’t reach their desired outcome instantly after getting to work with their content.

 Learning to write well is a great starting point for anyone who wants to enjoy the benefits of being on the first page of Google, but that’s still not enough.
 Earning and maintaining your place on the search results page also requires coding and web design, but crafting each article in a way that inspires your visitors to take action is also essential.